-- Go to the main CTC Websitexi - Click me@CTC at the top right hand corner of the screen - Click BannerWeb on the menu along the right hand side of the page and log in - Click on Student Services & Financial Aid. - Select the correct term for payment.
+- Go to the CTC home page. - Click me@CTC at the top right hand corner of the screen - Click BannerWeb on the menu along the right hand side of the page and log in. - Click on Student Services & Financial Aid. - Select the correct term for payment.
 Click Select Term. - Enter the balance that you are paying and click Pay by Credit or Pay by Check. - Enter the required information and be sure to enter your email address.
-Click Continue Credit Card Payment or Continue Check Payment. - Verify that the information entered is correct, and click Complete Credit Card Payment or Complete Check Payment. - The next screen will confirm this transaction.
+Click ContinueCredit Card Payment or Continue Check Payment. - Verify that the information entered is correct, and click Complete Credit Card Payment or Complete Check Payment. - The next screen will confirm this transaction.
 PRINT THIS PAGE.
-You will also receive an email receipt at the address that you provided with your payment information. - Be sure to exit the BannerWeb system (using the exit link) and close the web browser before leaving the computer to prevent the next user from having access to your records.
+You will also receive an email receipt at the address that you provided with your payment information. - Be sure to exit the BannerWeb system (using the exit link) and close the web browser before leaving the computer to ensure your information remains secure.